PaloAlto/nrelate-flyout/readme.txt

 <a href="http://www.nrelate.com" title="nrelate home page">Learn more about nrelate</a> or <a href="http://profiles.wordpress.org/users/nrelate/">View other nrelate plugins.</a>

-Special thanks and appreciation to <a href="http://item-9.com/">Item-9</a>, for providing the <a href="http://wordpress.org/extend/plugins/upprev-nytimes-style-next-post-jquery-animated-fly-in-button/">inspiration and original code</a> for this plugin.
+Special thanks and appreciation to <a href="http://item-9.com/">Item-9</a>, for providing the <a href="http://wordpress.org/extend/plugins/upprev-nytimes-style-next-post-jquery-animated-fly-in-button/">inspiration and original code</a> for this plugin, and supporting our continued development.

 == Installation ==